Disease Guide ·Feline Leukemia (FeLV) ·2026

 Related Condition Exclusions

-Insurers may link virtually any illness in an FeLV-positive cat back to the virus as the root cause.
-Respiratory infections, cancers, and anemia can all be attributed to FeLV-induced immune suppression.
-This means even conditions that seem unrelated might be denied if FeLV is in the medical history.
+Insurers may link any illness back to FeLV as the root cause.
+Respiratory infections, cancers, and anemia are all attributed to immune suppression - even unrelated conditions get denied.

 🇺🇸 US Pet Insurance Guide